MCherifiOSS/meta-crosswalk-embedded/README.md

 ## License

-Yocto Crosswalk Embedded uses the BSD license (check the LICENSE file in the project).
+Embedded Crosswalk Project (ECP) uses the BSD license (check the LICENSE file in the project).